KxSystems/kx-vscode/README.md

 ### Edit Bundle q connection

-When you select to edit an **Bundled q** connection, you can edit the following properties:
+When editing a **Bundled q** connection, you can edit the following properties

 | Property               | Description                                                                                                                                                                                        |
 | ---------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |